 • There will be a Dean’s Commencement Brunch Reception from 10:30 am – 12:00 noon in room 401 Student Union on Sunday, May 15, prior to commencement.
 Please save this date and invite your family and friends to attend with you.
 Official invitations will be sent to all graduates in mid-April requesting an RSVP and the number of guests attending with you.
 Your family will enjoy attending if able, so please ask them to save this time to spend with you.

 Purchasing Academic Regalia

-Students should plan to attend the Grad Fair held in the UMKC Bookstore on October 13th and 14th to purchase their regalia, but only BS robes and MS degree robes and hoods will be available until May.
+Students should plan to attend the Grad Fair held in the UMKC Bookstore on March 8th and 9th to purchase their regalia at this time; only BS robes and MS degree robes and hoods will be available until May.
 DO NOT WAIT until the day of commencement to purchase regalia.
 The bookstore is closed on Sunday, May 15, and there is always a chance you will not get what you need, ESPECIALLY PHD’s.

 • The academic dress for your specific degree must be purchased, which includes cap, gown, (and hood for graduate students).

-- The bookstore offers a 10% discount during the grad fair on March 8 and 9.
+• The bookstore offers a 10% discount during the grad fair on March 8 and 9.

 • If you plan to borrow someone else's regalia, it is important to have the correct colors and CRITICAL that you RSVP for the ceremony.